The Anarchy

 The war continued for another 11 years.
 Matilda's husband, Geoffrey Plantagenet, Count of Anjou, conquered Normandy in her name in 1143, but in England, neither side could achieve victory.
 Rebel barons began to acquire ever greater power in Northern England and in East Anglia, with widespread devastation in the regions of major fighting.
-In 1148 Matilda returned to Normandy, leaving the campaigning in England to her eldest son, Henry FitzEmpress.
+In 1148 Matilda returned to Normandy, leaving the campaigning in England to her eldest son, Henry FitzEmpress (future King Henry II of England).
 In 1152 Stephen attempted to have his eldest son, Eustace, recognised by the Catholic Church as the next king of England, but the Church refused.
 By the early 1150s, most barons and the Church were war-weary and favoured negotiating a long-term peace.

-Henry FitzEmpress invaded England in 1153, but neither faction's forces were keen to fight.
-After limited campaigning, the two armies faced each other at a siege of Wallingford Castle, but the Church brokered a truce, thereby preventing a pitched battle.
+Henry FitzEmpress (later called, Plantagenet) invaded England in 1153, but neither faction's forces were keen to fight.
+After limited campaigning, the two armies faced each other at a siege of Wallingford Castle, but the Church brokered a truce to prevent pitched battle.
 Stephen and Henry began peace negotiations, during which Eustace died of illness, removing Stephen's immediate heir.
 The resulting Treaty of Wallingford allowed Stephen to retain the throne but recognised Henry as his successor.
 Over the following year, Stephen began to reassert his authority over the whole kingdom, but he died of disease in 1154.
 Henry became the first Angevin king of England, and then began a long period of reconstruction.

 The conflict was considered particularly destructive, even by the standards of medieval warfare.
 One chronicler states that "Christ and his saints were asleep" during the period.
 Victorian historians coined the term "the Anarchy" because of the widespread chaos, although modern historians have questioned its accuracy.